Schooling and Bureaucracy as Mediators of Livelihood Pathways in Northern-India

 About Anshu Jain

 Anshu Jain is a doctoral candidate in the Department of Educational Policy Studies at the University of Wisconsin-Madison.
-His dissertation research, funded by the Graduate Training Program Award (School of Education, UW-Madison) and by the LGBTQ+ Studies Dissertation Fellowship (Center for Research on Gender and Women, UW-Madison), is an ethnographic account of the lives of transgender men in Hindi-speaking regions of northern India.
-His work focuses on understanding transmen’s encounters with educational and state bureaucracies; their experiences as students, citizens, and activists; and their efforts to transform social, educational, and bureaucratic logics and practices that govern their lives.
+Anshu's dissertation research, funded by the Graduate Training Program Award (School of Education, UW-Madison), is an ethnographic account of the marginalization produced during the encounters of students, citizens, and activists with educational and state bureaucracies in Hindi-speaking regions of northern India, in the course of their efforts to transform social, educational, and bureaucratic logics and practices that govern their lives.
+Anshu grew up in a non-metropolitan city in north India, and obtained a master’s degree in Economics from Delhi School of Economics, University of Delhi, prior to joining UW-Madison.
+As a teacher, scholar, activist, and writer, Anshu's goal is to work towards expanding educational rights, policies, and practices in India.